Portugal in the Reconquista: Founding of the County of Coimbra 878

 The city of Coimbra was seized by Count Hermenegildo Guterres in 878.
-Other locations south of the Douro were then taken and resettled by order of Alfonso III of Asturias, such as Viseu, Lamego, and Anégia (Gondomar) where the Chapel of Nossa Senhora da Cividade now stands specifically.
+Other locations south of the Douro were then taken and resettled by order of Alfonso III of Asturias, such as Viseu, Lamego, and Anégia.
+Lardosa was seized in 882 by Muzara and Zamora, two Mozarabs most likely coming from the south.

-Lardosa, in the current parish of Rans (Penafiel) was seized in 882 by Muzara and Zamora, two Mozarabs most likely coming from the south.
+This is a small but well-populated and flourishing city, whose surroundings are covered with vineyards and orchards of apple, cherry and plum trees.
+The city is built on a hilltop that is easy to defend and difficult to access, not far from the river called Mondego, which flows east of the city and powers its mills.
+From Coimbra to Santarém, in the south, it takes three days to travel.
+From Coimbra to the sea, to the west, it is 12 miles.
+And that is where the mouth of the Mondego is located, a river next to which there is a very strong castle called Montemor.
+The fields of Coimbra are very fertile.